mainmatter/mainmatter.com/src/workshops/build-production-ready-apis-in-rust.md

 ---
-title: "A crash-course to build production-ready APIs in Rust"
+title: "A crash-course on how to build production-ready API services in Rust"
 format: "Workshop: 3 days, on-site or remote"
-description: <p>Rust is an excellent programming language for developing APIs.
-  You can build services that are fast, reliable, and cost-effective.
+description: <p>Rust is an excellent programming language for developing API services.
+You can build applications that are fast, reliable, and cost-effective.
 In fact, using Rust to write services can tremendously reduce your operating costs.
 However, the main challenge is knowing where to start.
   This workshop guides you through the process.
-At the end of the journey, you'll know enough to set up a production-ready API using the Axum framework.</p></br>
+At the end of the journey, you'll know enough to set up a production-ready HTTP API using the Axum framework.</p></br>

   <p>This workshop is designed for developers who know the basics of Rust and
-  want to learn more about API development using Rust.
+  want to learn more about backend development using Rust.
 Having written Rust in a production environment is not a requirement.</p>
 hero:
   image: "/assets/images/workshops/web-based-services-in-rust/header-background.jpg"
   imageAlt: "Several cogs and mechanical elements in purple."